 If I want to opt my patents out of the system, how would I do this?

 As mentioned above, careful thought should be given to whether to opt existing European patents out of the UPC, and indeed any published applications (which can also be opted out).
-If you decide to do this, it will be possible (and advisable) to do so during the sunrise period expected to begin about three months before the Court opens.
+If you decide to do this, it will be possible (and advisable) to do so during the sunrise period (1 March to 31 May) before the Court opens.
 The filing is to be done on a per patent (not per patentee) basis, but it will be done electronically.
 There will be no fee.
-You should note that all proprietors of the patent, including (if different) all those proprietors of all national parts of a European patent in states which have signed the UPC Agreement must be included in the opt-out.
+You should note that all proprietors of the patent, including (if different) all those proprietors of all national parts of a European patent in states which have ratified the UPC Agreement must be included in the opt-out.
+However, the UPC has controversially issued guidance that proprietors of national parts of a European patent in countries that have not ratified or even signed the UPC Agreement will also need to be included in the opt out.
+Until judicial authority to the contrary is provided best practice would be to include the proprietors of all of the national parts of the European patent.
 It is not what is on the register (neither EPO nor national registers) which determines who is entitled to opt out, but the “real” proprietor(s).
 Checking the correct proprietors could involve significant due diligence internally in cases of large patent portfolios.
 Bristows can provide guidance on the procedure for opting out, as well as advice on the opt-out strategy itself.

 What are the factors I should be considering when deciding whether or not to elect for unitary protection for my newly granting patents?

 A key consideration for many patentees will be budgetary.
 A unitary patent will cover all those countries which have ratified the UPC Agreement by the date of grant.
-This will be at least 17.
-Apart from Germany (which must ratify for the system to start), 16 countries have already ratified, these being Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
+This will be at least 17, these being Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
 There will be no validation fee for a unitary patent and only one translation will be required.
-However, there will be renewal (maintenance) fees, and for patentees who usually validate in fewer than four EPC states unitary protection is likely to be more expensive.
+However, there will be renewal (maintenance) fees, and for patentees who usually validate in fewer than four UPC states unitary protection is likely to be more expensive.

 If I am sued, will it always be in my home state?